K-Sato1995/blog/content/created-myblog-with-svelte/index.md

 Sveltekit internally uses [Vite](https://vitejs.dev/) as its build tool.

 This surely provided the `faster and leaner` experince they promised.
 The `HMR` was absolutely instantaneous.
-I can't go back to `webpack` or `rollup` anymore.......

 ## Hosting